-For this reason I specialise in these areas and have worked successfully with thousands of individuals and couples.
+I've worked with thousands of individuals, couples and groups in the past decade.
 I have a Master's Degree in Integrative therapy, meaning that I've trained in different types of therapy/counselling so that I can effectively adapt to you as an individual.
-I have also trained in NLP and coaching, so that I can offer a highly effective blend I call coaching therapy.
+I have also trained in mindfulness, NLP, Emotionally Focused Therapy and Embodied Coaching, so that I can offer a blend of coaching therapy.

-Contact me on 07591 575260 or firstname.lastname@example.org for a free, no obligation 20 minute consultation to find out how I can help you.
+Contact me on 07591 575260 or email@example.com for a free 10-15 minute consultation to see if you feel the right click and find out how I can help you.

 How do I work?

 For me, the relationship between you and I is the most important part of therapy.
-Once we base this on honesty, openness, realness... you will start seeing positive changes.
+Once we base this on safety, openness and realness you will experience shifts in your way of being.
+And you will likely start to feel more curious about and accepting of yourself, which tends to be a huge relief from the relentless critics in our heads.

-I'm easy to open up to, genuine, warm, see therapy as a very collaborative process and find a place for humour where appropriate in therapy sessions.
+I'm easy for most to open up to, genuine, warm, see therapy as a very collaborative process and find space for humour in our sessions.
+I’m here to be with and alongside you for as long as it feels helpful and growthful.

 Where do I work?

-I work from dedicated, private rooms very close to Liverpool Street and Bank stations.
+I work from calm, private rooms very close to Liverpool Street, Moorgate and Bank stations.

-I offer face to face and telephone (call and text) sessions.
+I offer face to face and phone sessions.

 What type of therapy do I practice?